 Thank You, Professor Sowell

-At the majority of America's institutions of "higher learning," reading Thomas Sowell was a subversive act in the early 1990s when I was a student.
+At the majority of American institutions of "higher learning," reading Thomas Sowell was a subversive act in the early 1990s when I was a student.
 It remains so today.

 Comments